michaelverwaayen/trvl/README.md

 7. **Progress Indicators**: Visual cues to show quote and job progress.
 8. **Favorite Vendors**: Users can bookmark preferred service providers.
 9. **Map View**: Display vendor locations and distance from the user.
+10. **About/Profile Page**: Users can enter their name and location details.

 ---
 This repository now includes an initial React Native scaffold located in the `mobile` directory.
 Future work will flesh out screens and integrate backend services to manage RFQs, quotes, and vendor management.